TheGloriousGenesis/CS_Learning/AWS Cloud Practitioner/README.md

 ## Module 7: Monitoring and Analytics

 ### AWS CloudTrail event

+- Used to record AWS API calls and other activities from AWS account
+- Used to save recorded information to log files in S3 bucket (default encrption SSE-S3 applied)
 - Keeps metrics of application in single dashboard
 - Monitor your resource usages